Sam Chin

 My Passion

-My passion is in weaving together Eastern and Western perspectives to support people who carry the weight of cultural and personal expectations those who feel ‘not enough,’ overwhelmed, or caught between worlds.
+My passion is in weaving together Eastern and Western perspectives to support people who carry the weight of cultural and personal expectations - those who feel ‘not enough,’ overwhelmed, or caught between worlds.

 At the heart of my work is respect for roots and traditions, alongside an openness to growth and self-definition.
-I help clients navigate the balance between honouring your culture without letting it dictate your worth, and living your truth without losing where you came from.

 Qualification

 My work is grounded in a trauma-informed, culturally responsive approach that prioritises felt experience and nervous system regulation.
-I draw from both experiential and evidence-based modalities, including Somatic Parts Work, Person-Centred Therapy, and Cognitive Behavioural Therapy.
+I draw from both experiential and evidence-based modalities, including Somatic Parts Work, Person-Centred Therapy and Cognitive Behavioural Therapy.
 I also have training in Addiction and Recovery.